markdasuki/myRetailAPI/README.md

 ```

 # Run tests
 Requires myRetail API to be running since it performs functional testing.
-Note these tests assume that tthe MongoDB data store has not been modified after starting application.
+Note these tests assume that tthe MongoDB data store has not been modified since starting the application.
 ```
 gradle clean test
 ```